isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-soundproof-a-tent.markdown

 [Noise Cancelling Headphones Under 200](https://pestpolicy.com/best-noise-cancelling-headphones-under-200/) .
 ### 6. Curtains
-There are some great curtains on the market which are thick and designed to help block out sound and light.
+ThereÂ are some great curtains on the market which are thick and designed to help blockÂ out sound and light.
-You could always purchase your desired curtains and hang them in your tent having them act as a sound barrier.
+You could always purchase your desired curtains and hangÂ them in your tent having them act as a sound barrier.
 ### 7. White Noise Machines
 For a quick and easier solution, you could always try a white noise machine.
 These machines are designed to do one thing and one thing only, to create white noise.
 The White noise acts as a barrier for any outside noises giving you an opportunity of peaceful sleep.
 Read Also: